geokit/geokit-rails/README.markdown

 HOW TO . . .
 =================================================================================

+A few quick examples to get you started ....

-## How to install the GeoKit plugin
+## How to install the GeoKit Rails plugin
     cd [YOUR_APP_ROOT]
     script/plugin install git://github.com/andre/geokit-rails.git